henspace/text2lesson-docs/docs/writing/markdown-light.md

 The following limitations apply:

 - Blockquotes: lazy blockquotes are not supported.
 Each line must be preceded by the `>` character.
-In addtion, nested blockquotes are not supported.
+In addition, nested blockquotes are not supported.
 - Lists: only simple lists are supported.
 Blockquotes, code blocks and other block elements cannot be included.
 - HTML: inline HTML is not supported.
 With the exception of HTML entities and